-The program enables schools to track their water usage using data logger technology.
+The program enables schools to track their water usage using data loggers.
 By monitoring water use, schools can detect and fix leaks, saving water and money.
 The program also provides students with an opportunity to learn about water efficiency in the 'real world' and is supported by the Water: Learn it!
 Live it! curriculum resource.

 Following the completion of the first year, schools will be required to pay a data hosting and access fee of $165 per year (inclusive of GST) for the next two years of the program.

 Schools can also purchase additional data loggers at a reduced rate.

 SWEP is funded by the Department of Environment and Primary Industries (DEPI) and the Department of Education and Early Childhood Development (DEECD).